Chinchillord/Bedellibrary/readme.md

     * "Mycroft, list me some of the papers related to categorical quantum mechanics that I have in my library of pdfs."
     * "Mycroft, copy the bibtex reference of this paper."

+ ### Mobile interfaces

+ As part of this project, we aim to provide simple [Android](https://github.com/Sintrastes/bli-app-android), iOS, and perhaps eventually Ubuntu Touch interfaces to be able to interact with Bedelibry server instances.

  ### Visualization tools for ontologies